-On the SPAWNING GROUNDS SAMPLE FORM (Appendix C6), the date, fish number (1-10), sex, length (MEF), and number from a solid-core spaghetti tag number (if present) and the presence or absence of an adipose fin will be recorded for each fish that has not been previously sampled.
-Note that for length, 200 matched MEF and POH lengths will be collected at the Nakina River, elsewhere MEF will be the standard length for all fish; measure each fish carefully.
-Record book number or gum card number in appropriate column.
-Most importantly, document the presence or absence of the LUOP, and LAA.
-If this is not possible, indicate with a question mark.
-If you find a fish that has a scar behind the dorsal fin but no solid-core spaghetti tag, write "scar" in the comments column.
+On the SPAWNING GROUNDS SAMPLE FORM (Appendix C7), the date, fish number (1-10), sex, length (MEF), and number from a solid-core spaghetti tag number (if present) and the presence or absence of an adipose fin will be recorded for each fish that has not been previously sampled.
+Note that for length, 200 matched MEF and POH lengths will be collected at the Nakina River, elsewhere MEF will be the standard length for all fish; each fish should be measured carefully.
+The book number or gum card number will be recorded in the appropriate column.
+Most importantly, the presence or absence of the LUOP, DLUOP, and LAA needs to be documented.
+If confirming the presence or absence of these marks is not possible, record a question mark.
+If a fish has a scar behind the dorsal fin but no solid-core spaghetti tag, record "scar" in the comments column.

 With one exception, all heads with cinch straps will be dissected off-site at either U.S. or Canadian facilities.
-Heads collected from the upper Dudidontu and Nahlin rivers, Little Tatsamenie Lake, and Tseta Creek will be sent to Ed Jones in Juneau, Alaska.
+Heads collected from the Dudidontu and Nahlin rivers, and Tseta Creek will be sent to Jeff Williams in Juneau, Alaska.
 Heads from all other sampling areas will be sent to Ian Boyce in Whitehorse, Yukon.
 All heads will be sealed in air-tight plastic bags and be accompanied with the appropriate forms.
-The exception concerns dissection of heads from the Nakina River onsite.
+The exception occurs at Nakina River, where heads are dissected and code wire tags extracted onsite..
 The extracted tags, along with the appropriate forms, will be sent to Ian Boyce in Whitehorse.